 Strengthening the global cyber diplomacy engagement and debate is one of the key factors contributing towards the global implementation of the UN framework for responsible state behaviour.
-But with a rapidly expanding range of international issues on the cyber diplomacy agenda, it is important to ensure that all stakeholders have access to the relevant knowledge and background of these processes as well as skills to meaningfully engage in those conversations.
-To support that goal, the EU Cyber Diplomacy Initiative – EU Cyber Direct launches the EU:CD Fellowship for Junior and Mid-Level Experts from partner countries that will run from September 2022 to October 2024.
+But with a rapidly expanding range of international issues on cyber diplomacy agenda, it is important to ensure that all stakeholders have access to the relevant knowledge and background of these processes as well as skills to meaningfully engage in those conversations.
+To support that goal, the EU Cyber Diplomacy Initiative – EU Cyber Direct launched the EU:CD Fellowship for junior and mid-level experts from partner countries.

 - The UN framework for responsible state behaviour;

 - Regional and multilateral approaches to countering cybercrime;

 - International frameworks for strengthening cyber resilience;

 - International digital cooperation, including standardisation and data governance;

 It is expected that at the end of the EU:CD Programme, the fellows will be able to: